fsharp/fslang-design/preview/FS-1068-open-type-declaration.md

 ### Opening types with generic parameter instantiations

-You can open types with generic parameter instantiations:
+A generic type may be opened with a generic parameter instantiation:

 ```fsharp
 open System.Numerics